 Building security systems in different types of properties

 As mentioned above, no security system is the same.
-Apartment building security systems will differ from a security system for commercial building because security objectives are different for each type of facility.
+Apartment building security systems will differ from security systems for commercial buildings because security objectives are different for each type of facility.

-- Access control including multi-layered commercial access control
+- Access control system (preferably one specialized in commercial access control)

 - Fire detection system